ymartineau/peers/README.txt

 PREREQUISITES

-This software has been developed using Sun Java Development Kit version 6.
+This software has been developed using Oracle Java Development Kit version 7.
 You should install the latest Java Runtime Environment on your computer if you just want to run the application.
 If you want to compile the sources yourself, you should use the JDK.
 In both cases, you can download the installation files here: